vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > And in the morning, rising up a great while before day, he went out, and departed into a *solitary place*, and there prayed.
 {% ct 'Mark 1:35' %}

 The best places for prayer are quiet and free from distractions, allowing us to focus fully on communing with our heavenly Father.
-In contrast, the Pharisees of Jesus' day loved to pray publicly in order to be seen by others, but Christ calls us to seek Him humbly and in private.
-Of course, there is a time and place for corporate prayer&mdash;such as a church service or a small group&mdash;but our personal prayers should be between us and God alone.
+In contrast, the Pharisees of Jesus’ day loved to pray publicly in order to be seen by others, but Christ calls us to seek Him humbly and in private.
+Of course, there is a time and place for corporate prayer—such as a church service or a small group—but our personal prayers should be between us and God alone.

 ## Should my prayers be repetitive?